-This morning I walked the little loop trail on Red Head, a simple three kilometre part of Stiles Cove Path that starts out with easy hike #3.
+This morning I walked the little loop trail on Red Head, a simple 3 km part of Stiles Cove Path that starts out with easy hike #3.
 Out of habit I parked the car at the ‘chute de glace’ sign, I always park it there.
 When I got out of the car I was subtly reminded what ‘chute the glace’ really means:

 Most of the falling ice was harmless, but some pieces were big enough to cause serious damage to a hiker, and would have definitely dented the car, so I moved it a hundred metres down the road.

 On Red Head I watched the sea ice again, it has moved around quite a bit overnight.
 Some of it has thinned out and moved closer, some of it has drifted out of sight.
 One of the small icebergs got a bit closer, here it is, my ‘first’ iceberg of the season:

 As you can see it’s just a small piece of ice, maybe the size of a few school busses, and it’s very very far out.
 Nothing to write a blog post about really, but since this is the first iceberg of the season to come closer to land, I did so anyway.